mhamilton723/gender-recognition/README.md

-# Deep learning for Image Classification
+# Deep Learning for Image Classification

 In this repository you will find some simple code for how to train your own deep image classifier.
 In our example we will train a network to discern gender from the [Labelled Faces in the Wild dataset](http://vis-www.cs.umass.edu/lfw/).